btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 You can then click on `Test Connection` in this page to see if you successfully configured your lightning node.

-Depending on how you deployed BTCPayServer you might have different step to do:
+Depending on how you deployed BTCPay Server you might have different step to do:

 #### Case 1: You manually installed

-If you installed BTCPayServer manually without docker or Azure, then you only need to start run [CLightning](https://hub.docker.com/r/nicolasdorier/clightning/) with the correct network parameter.
+If you installed BTCPay Server manually without docker or Azure, then you only need to start run [CLightning](https://hub.docker.com/r/nicolasdorier/clightning/) with the correct network parameter.

 Assuming you are running as root, CLightning will allow call to its API via a unix socket on `/root/.lightning/lightning-rpc`

-Once this is done, make sure you start BTCPayServer with
+Once this is done, make sure you start BTCPay Server with

 ```bash
 -btclightning=/root/.lightning/lightning-rpc